Newport Pagnell: Rail

 The closest passenger rail service is at Wolverton railway station (approximately 3.5 mi distant), with inter-city services accessible from Milton Keynes Central (approximately 4 mi distant).

 Bus

 Bus 21 (Red Rose) operates an hourly service from Monday to Friday, connecting the town with Olney and Lavendon to the north, and Central Milton Keynes to the south-west.
-Operating roughly every 30 mins from Monday to Friday are the Arriva-operated Bus 1 (serving Willen and CMK), and Bus 2/2A (serving Crownhill).
+Operating roughly every 30 mins from Monday to Friday are the Arriva-operated Bus 2 (serving Willen, CMK, Grange Farm ans Whitehouse).

+MK City Council also operates an on demand bus service known as "MK Connect", which serves the whole MK unitary authority area, including Newport Pagnell.

 Governance

 There are two tiers of local government covering Newport Pagnell, at parish (town) and unitary authority level: Newport Pagnell Town Council and Milton Keynes City Council.
 The town council has its offices and meeting place at 80 High Street.
 In City Council elections, the town is divided between the Newport Pagnell South, and Newport Pagnell North and Hanslope wards.

 Newport Pagnell became the headquarters of Newport Pagnell Rural District under the Local Government Act 1894.
 In 1897, Newport Pagnell became the sole civil parish within the newly created Newport Pagnell Urban District.
 Both the urban and rural district were abolished in 1974, merging with neighbouring districts to become the (then) Borough of Milton Keynes.
 The former urban district was an unparished area from 1974 to 1985, governed directly by Milton Keynes Borough Council.
 The civil parish of Newport Pagnell was re-established in 1985, with its council adopting the name Newport Pagnell Town Council.